Gibbs point process approximation: Total variation bounds using Stein's method: Total variation bounds between Gibbs process distributions

 \end{theorem}

-Note that $k \in \NN$ can be chosen such that the two terms in \eqref{eq:GeneralPIP} are best balanced.
-There is also some freedom in the choice of $\delta$ in \IR.
-In particular it is always possible to choose a lower $\delta$ at no cost for $\gamma$, i.e.\ the last term in \eqref{eq:GeneralPIP} can be made arbitrarily small by letting $\delta \to 0$, which on the other hand leads to an explosion of $M_k$.
+Note that $k \in\mathbb{N}$ can be chosen such that the two terms in (\ref{eqGeneralPIP}) are best balanced.
+There is also some freedom in the choice of $\delta$ in $\IR$.
+In particular it is always possible to choose a lower $\delta$ at no cost for $\gamma$, that is, the last term in (\ref{eqGeneralPIP}) can be made arbitrarily small by letting $\delta\to0$, which on the other hand leads to an explosion of $M_k$.

-\begin{remark} Usually the expectations in \eqref{eq:GeneralPIP} are not easy to compute, but at least Ruelle stability guarantees their finiteness.
-Let $u$ be the density of $\XXi$, let $\psi^*$ be as in \RS, and write $\balpha(\psi^*)=\int_\mcx\psi^*(x)\,\balpha(dx)$.
+\begin{remark} Usually the expectations in (\ref{eqGeneralPIP}) are not easy to compute, but at least Ruelle stability guarantees their finiteness.
+Let $u$ be the density of $\Xi$, let $\psi^*$ be as in $\RS$, and write $\bolds{\alpha}(\psi^*)=\int_\mathcal{X}\psi^*(x) \bolds{\alpha }(dx)$.
 Then for a constant $c^{**}>0$

 \end{remark}